-When configuring data ingestion from a feed or data source, ArcGIS Analytics for IoT allows you to specify how to determine the location of features from observations or records.
-You can choose to generate location from a single geometry field, from X/Y fields, or not configure location.
+When configuring data ingestion from a feed or data source, ArcGIS Velocity allows you to specify how to determine the location of features from observations or records.
+You can choose to generate location from a single geometry field or from X,Y fields, or to not configure location.

-The location properties of your feed or data source can be specified on the Identify Key Fields step under the Location section.
+The location parameters of your feed or data source can be specified in the Identify key fields step under the Location section.

 A single geometry field

-If geometry information is stored in a single string field, Analytics for IoT can process this to generate feature location geometry for each record.
+If geometry information is stored in a single string field, Velocity can process this to generate feature location geometry for each record.

 To parse a string field into feature location geometry, the following parameters must be specified:

-- Specify the string field from your schema representing location.
+- Geometry field—Specify the string field from your schema representing location.

 When specifying a Z value field, an additional option to provide the linear unit of the Z value is provided.
 When the coordinate system is projected, these units will be converted to the horizontal units of the coordinate system.
 When the coordinate system is geographic, these units will be converted to meters.

 It is not required to parse geometry from fields.
-Some data sources will simply contain tabular records without any geometry information.
-These can be ingested and processed by Analytics for IoT.
+Some data sources will contain tabular records without any geometry information.
+These can be ingested and processed by Velocity.